 His Excellency the Reverend Colin Westmarland MBE EGCLJ GCrLJ

 In the late 1970’s, our Emeritus Chaplain was invited to become a Chaplain of the Order of St Lazarus specifically within the then Commandery of Lochore.
-Now, as a long standing member, during which he sat on Council under four successive Commanders, he has witnessed the evolving development and story of the Grand Commandery of the Castello with our deep commitment and resolve to assist the poor and the sick and needy.
+As a long standing member, during which he sat on Council under four successive Commanders, he witnessed the evolving development and story of the Grand Commandery of the Castello with our deep commitment and resolve to assist the poor and the sick and needy.
 It was Fr Colin who brought Women in Need (India) to the attention of the Commandery and began what has been a long and fruitful association.

 His Excellency the Chev Geoff Fosberry GClrLJ GCLJ GCMLJ GCrLJ MSDLJ - Commander 2004-2011

 Commander of the Grand Commandery for seven years, H.E.
 Cdr the Chev Geoff Fosberry handed over the reigns of the Grand Commandery to Chev Gerry Maidens in June 2011.
 For several years he was in the forefront of the Order’s affairs.
 He held the title 'Grand Chancellor Emeritus' of the Order and was formerly the 'Keeper of the Castello and Privy Seal'.
 We are honoured that Chev Geoff Fosberry was a member of the Grand Commandery of the Castello, where his experience and advice were of great benefit.